-My gluten-free Lower-Carb Beef Eggplant Moussaka Casserole has a couple non-traditional elements that make it truly special.
+This gluten free Low Carb Moussaka (Greek Beef Eggplant Casserole) recipe has a couple non-traditional elements that make it truly special.

-I admit, my knowledge of Greek food is limited to my experiences at Greek diners and homemade meals at my Greek friend’s house in high school, which were actually quite a bit more authentic than my diner experiences.
-One of my favorites was always Moussaka (and always Saganaki, because there is nothing better than crispy coated warm melty cheese).
+My knowledge of Greek food is limited to my experiences at Greek diners and homemade meals at my Greek friend’s house in high school, which were actually quite a bit more authentic than my diner experiences.
+One of my favorites that my mom’s friend would make was always Moussaka.

-There are quite a few variations of this dish.
-Some include potato, some have eggplant.
-Most have a cinnamon, black pepper, allspice-scented tomato-based meat sauce (frequently lamb, but sometimes beef).
-Quite a few versions feature a thick Béchamel or Mornay on top.
-Today I’m sharing my absolute favorite version, which I developed to suite my own tastes.
+There are quite a few variations of this dish; some include potato, some have eggplant.
+Most recipes call for a cinnamon, black pepper, allspice-scented tomato-based meat sauce (frequently lamb, but sometimes beef).
+Quite a few versions feature a thick béchamel or mornay on top.
+Today I’m sharing my absolute favorite way to make moussaka.